NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 The main idea of Docker, as far as I understand it, is to create "containers" for commands or programs.
 Here, we have build a Docker container that bundles the wrappers and tools needed to run the immSNP pipeline that we developed during the hackathon.

-## How to run the immunogenicity docker image on Mac OS X
+## How to run the immuSNP docker image on Mac OS X

 1) Download + install the Mac OS X docker app